cwyse/wysechoice-wiki/home/network_services.md

 #### Located on UDM filesystem (not unifi-os container)
 [/mnt/data/on_boot.d/10-dns.sh](/10-dns.sh) - Pi-Hole configuration and startup script [/mnt/data/podman/cni/20-dns.conflist](/20-dns.conflist) - Configuration of 192.168.5.x MACVLAN for Pi-Hole
-[pihole.sh](/pihole.sh) - Create and run container ---  NOTE:  This doesn't match the run command shown above.
+[pihole.sh](/pihole.sh) - Create and run container ---  NOTE:  This doesn''t match the run command shown above.
 Specifically, it has an additional backup DNS (1.0.0.1), and is missing the --cap-add and --group-add parameters.
 Not sure why - but needs to be reviewed.

 #### Located on DNS monitoring host
 [/usr/local/bin/dns_restart.sh](/dns_restart.sh) - Script to monitor and restart pihole container if necessary